puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 {% figure '../assets/node_group.png' %}

 Click on the new group to set the rules for this group.
-You only want the Learning VM in this group, so create a rule that will match on the name `learning.puppetlabs.vm`.
+You only want the Learning VM in this group, so create a rule that will match on the Learning VM's domain name:
+`learning.puppetlabs.vm`.

 {% figure '../assets/rule.png' %}